 The main page of the NV Insights report provides a dashboard showing summary information for the workload and each of its group's scripts.
 The impact of different networks on transaction duration is clearly illustrated, as are optimization grades that include links to optimization recommendations for your applications.

-The dashboard is available for tests run from LoadRunner Controller and Performance Center Controller.
+The dashboard is available for tests run from the LoadRunner Professional and LoadRunner Enterprise Controller.

 The start date and time of the run.

 Selected scripts.
 The total number of unique scripts included in the report.

 Virtual locations.
 The total number of unique virtual locations included in the report.
 A virtual location can represent a geographical location, such as London, or a mobile network type, such as 4G.

 Selected groups.
 The total number of groups that were selected for NV Insights analysis.
 Network Virtualization analyzes every group for which the NV Insights check box was selected when defining the groups to include in the run.
 The NV Insights check box is located in:

 - LoadRunner Enterprise: Groups area of the Groups & Workloads view

 Transaction status shows the total number of transactions that